 Even when other evidence is already damning, a parrot can add an extra sinister twist to a crime investigation.
 When an elderly woman was found in a filthy South Carolina home, covered in bedsores and near death, her daughter was charged with elder abuse and neglect (her mother died the next day).
 The police noted that a parrot in the house repeatedly cried for help and then laughed.
 They believe it was mimicking the interaction between the mother and daughter: the mother pleading for help and the daughter laughing.

 4. REPLAYING THE LAST WORDS

 After a Michigan man was found shot to death in his home, his parrot kept repeating a dialogue, alternating between a man and woman’s voice, that went: “Get out.”
 “Where will I go?”
 “Don’t f***ing shoot!”
-His wife—who police believe tried to kill herself but did not succeed—was charged with his murder, but it remains to be seen whether the parrot’s account of events will be admissible in court.
+His wife—who police believe tried to kill herself but did not succeed—was charged with his murder and was convicted in 2017.

 5. GIVING THE CRIMINAL AWAY

 Tales of parrots giving the criminal away go back to the 19th century, when the leader of a Paris crime syndicate who went by Victor Chevalier escaped with his beloved parrot from the residence he shared with his wife Marie before the cops descended on him.
 When an officer was called to another residence for a seemingly unrelated search, he heard as he walked in, a parrot cry out “Totor!
 Riri!” which happened to be the pet names of Victor and Marie.
 The discovery of the parrot eventually led to the capture of Victor.